gyanqui/gyanqui/README.md

 I'm particularly interested in **database administration**.
 I have knowledge in **data security, data recovery, automation, and maintenance planning** to ensure robust and efficient systems.

-Currently, I work as an **Onboarding & Maintenance Specialist for Expedia**, where I onboard and maintain over 20,000 properties on the Expedia website, leveraging tools like **SQL, Excel, Xpresso, and Salesforce.**

-I’m eager to connect with like-minded individuals and explore opportunities in the tech industry. **Currently seeking internships!**

 ### Skills:
 - **Databases:** MSQL, MySQL, PostgreSQL
 - **Languages:** Python, C#, JavaScript, HTML5, CSS3, SASS, VBA
 - **Frameworks/Tools:** Node.JS, Express, Excel, Salesforce
 - **Languages:** Fluent in English and Spanish

-Feel free to reach out to me at **yan23004@byui.edu**.

 ## Projects